castedo/clump/README.md

 Caveats
 -------

-Clump is experimental at this stage and in use on CentOS 7 and Ubuntu 14.04.
+Clump is experimental at this stage and in use on:
+* CentOS 7
+* Amazon Linux 2014.09
+* Ubuntu 14.04

 Related Projects
 ----------------